jpverkamp/blog/content/reviews/books/Robert Frost/The Road Not Taken and Other Poems.md

 rating: 4
 page_count: 81
 ---
-On one hand, I read {{< goodreads author="Robert Frost" >}} many years ago.
+On one hand, I read [[Robert Frost]]() many years ago.
 Perhaps I remember it all.
 I could tell you that say this is all just refreshing my memory.

 Or perhaps I don't remember a thing of it, other than the vague idea of The Road Not Taken and nothing more.